wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 ### Salesforce Bulk Connector

 The Salesforce Bulk connector allows you to access the [Salesforce Bulk REST API](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/) from an integration sequence.
 As the name implies, this is used for bulk operations when adding multiple entries into Salesforce.
 Salesforce Bulk is a RESTful API that allows you to quickly load or delete large sets of your organization's data into Salesforce.
-You can use the Salesforce Bulk connector to query, insert, update, upsert or delete a large number of records asynchronously, by submitting the records in batches.
+You can use the Salesforce Bulk connector to query, insert, update, or delete a large number of records asynchronously, by submitting the records in batches.
 Salesforce can process these batches in the background.

 * **[Salesforce Bulk README](https://github.com/wso2-extensions/esb-connector-salesforcebulk/tree/org.wso2.carbon.connector.salesforcebulk-1.0.3/docs)**: Includes an overview of the connector and links to associated documentation.